Cybersecurity: A Business Essential in Today's Digital Age

 - Chris Foster

-- 2 min read
+- 4 min read

+For years, cybersecurity was treated as a technical issue—something handled quietly by IT teams in the background.
+That era is over.
 Today, cybersecurity has become one of the most significant business risks facing organizations of every size.
 And for many companies, especially small and mid-sized businesses, the shift has happened faster than they expected.

 The New Reality for Cybersecurity: Every Business Is a Target

 Cybercriminals are no longer just going after large enterprises.
+They’re targeting:

 Local healthcare clinics